 Is there a worse infection?
 Is HSV1 (commonly cold sores) and HSV2 (commonly genital herpes), virtually, the same thing?
 By comparing the infections, we can help answer those questions while also beginning to understand why there is a polarizing difference in the way society views oral herpes vs. genital herpes.

-Under a microscope, the HSV1 and HSV2 strains look nearly identical.
+Under a microscope, the HSV1 and HSV2 viruses look nearly identical.
 They share approximately 50% of their DNA and 85% of their genetic material.
 While the percentage of DNA they share is relatively low when considering humans share over 98% of their DNA with chimps, how the DNA behaves and forms into genes is more important, because they share the major segments of DNA that are needed to contribute to biological functions – the genetic material.

 That means HSV1 & HSV2 behave similarly, but from an evolutionary stand-point, they sort of diverged years ago when humans started having sex face to face.
 That’s why a lot of their DNA is different, despite their genetic make-up remaining strikingly similar.
-What’s important to understand from this is that the genes the strains share have a big impact on the viruses’ appearance and behavior, and in both the HSV1 and the HSV2 strains, the genetic material looks and behaves similarly.
+What’s important to understand from this is that the genes the types share have a big impact on the viruses’ appearance and behavior, and in both the HSV1 and the HSV2 types, the genetic material looks and behaves similarly.

 How are HSV1 & HSV2 the same?

 Both the herpes simplex type 1 and the herpes simplex type 2 viruses infect the body’s mucous membranes (usually the mouth or genitals, but there are also mucous membranes located in the nose, eyes, and ears).
 Once infected, they establish latency (lie dormant) in the nervous system.